RobertJG17/Youtine/Youtine/README.md

 [ ] Integrate Firebase Storage to collecting statistics per routine and

-[ ] Integrate inspirational quote API to encourage user to stay on track
+[ ] Integrate inspirational quote API to encourage user to stay on track (may not be possible to create push notification with dynamic body)

 [ ] Create unit tests